vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ![ee - 18](images/ee-18.png)

-Check the job in the EMR Web Console (EMR Web Console-> EMR on EKS -> Virtual Clusters -> ec2-vc).
+Check the job in the [EMR Web Console](https://us-east-1.console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#virtual-cluster-list:) (Right click -> Open Link in New Tab) -> ec2-vc.
 You will see that the job is completed.

 ![ee - 19](images/ee-19.png)